Top DWI Lawyer & DUI Attorney Jacksonville, Florida

 What Are the Penalties?

+Our Jacksonville DUI attorney knows all of the penalties for intoxicated driving crimes and can provide you with the proper legal representation you need.
 The penalties for a first DUI/DWI are a fine between $500.00 to $1,000.00, plus court costs.
 For a person whose blood or breath alcohol level is .15 or higher or accompanied in the vehicle by a person under the age of 18 years the fine is increased to $1,000.00 to $2,000.00, plus all mandatory fees and court costs.
 Additionally, the following penalties may also apply:

 - Probation (not to exceed one year)